abishekatp/notes/notes/QC/101_SS_Quantum_Information.md

 # Quantum Information(Single System)
 In this blog we are going to explore about the Quantum Information.
-This is about how can we mathematically define and compute the quantum states of the single quantum system.
-Similary to Clssical Information which we have seen in the previous blog we are going to focus on a single quantum system in isolation.
-We will see how the quantum states can be represented by qbit and How can we apply some operations on that qbit.
-Similar to as we have seen the Bit as an individual classical system, we will see a Qbit as an individual quantum system.

-> **Important: Here after in most of the places wherever it is possible, We will directly use Dirac notations for all the mathematical operations instead of explicitly doing things with the matrices.**

-## What is Quantom Information?
+### What is Quantom Information and Quantum System?

+So If we use the rules of classical physics to describe and process the information, then that is classical information.
+If we use the rules of quantum physics to describe and process the information, then we call that quantum information.
+If some system can be in some quantum state, then we need quantum information to represent that system mathematically and then that system is called quantum system(e.g electrons, photons, atoms etc.).

+### What is a quantum state?

+So when we analyse the quantum system we will see that, Not only the quantum systems can be in one of the possible classical states but also in quantum state.
+Quantum mechanics allows quantum system to be in multiple states at the same time.
+This property of the quantum system is called qunatum superposition.
+This particular property of the quantum system is one of the reasons why quantum computer are expected to be more efficient than classical computers(There are some other properties like entanglement and interference).
+So this means we can't use just use ideas from classical systems to represent this quantum state.
+Since quantum systems can be in multiple states at the same time, there is some probability value associated with each state of the quantum system.

+### We might think can't we use probabilistics computation model to represent these quantum systems?

+Though the quantum mechanics indirectly associates the probability to each state of the quantum system, We can't use the probabilistic computation model for quantum systems.
+Remember that probabilistic systems associates some probability(possitive real number between 0 and 1) with each classical state of the system.
+Since the probability associated with each state of the system can be only a possitive real number, they should add upto 1 to be a valid probabilistic system.
+But properties of quantum system allows us to associate some complex number amplitude with each state of the quantum system.
+That's why we can use the probabilistic computation model.

+### Why does the quantum system allow complex number amplitude?

+The quantum systems can be in multiple states at the same time does not means that it directly associates probability with each state of the quantum system.
+Rather it associates some complex number amplitude with each state of the system.
+Upon measuring the quantum systems these amplitude values represent the probability associated with each state of the system.
+We will soon see that we can use the absolute values of these complex number to find the probability associated with each state of the system.

+The physical properties of quantum system such as interference allows these multiple possible quantum states to interfere with each other to add-up or cancel-out each other.
+If amplitudes corresponds to particular state adds-up, then the probability associated with that state will increase and conversly if amplitudes cancel-out each other then the probability value reduces.
+Because of this reason we can't directly use the possitive real number but complex numbers to represent these amplitude values.

+> Side Note:\
+> If you are someone who remember about the double slit experiement from high school, then you can understand this interference better.
+In double slit experiement we send light(photons) through two very closly seperated slits. in the other side of the slits we have some screen kind of setting which can measure the photons.
+We will see dark and bright patterns of light due to interference of photons.
+The dark spots corresponds to negative interference and bright spots correspond to possitive interference.
+This double slit experiement will also show the superposition property of the photons.
+Even if you sent one photon at a time, this interference pattern will show up.
+This means each photon interfere with itself due to the superposition property.
+When only single slit is open this pattern emerge beacause there is only single path for photon to follow, but when two slits are open, that allows photon to travel in both path simultaneously and create interference with itself.(These interference properties are due to the wave nature of these photons.
+Quantum systems like photonos, electors sometimes act like wave and sometimes act like particles.
+This is called dual-nature of the system).

+### What is a qbit?

-In a Similar way as how we represent the classical information of digital systems using a Bit, The quantum information is represented by using a qbit in the quantum systems(such as quantum computers).
-The quantum information means the state of a quantum system(for e.g Qbit) at any moment of time.
+We know that a bit is a most common way of describing and processing the information about the classical system state mathematically.
+Similarly qbit is a common way of describing and processing the information about some quantum system(such as quantum computers).
+Here the quantum information means the state of a quantum system at any moment of time.

-**Qbit**: Similar to the bit the qbit is also having finite and non-emtpy set of classical states {0, 1}.
+Similar to the bit the qbit is also having finite and non-emtpy set of classical states {0, 1}.
 Apart from this qbit can also be in one of the many quantum states.
-In the next section we will see some of the possible states that qbit can be.

-## How do we represent a qbit?
+### How do we represent a qbit mathematically?

 Similar to the classical bit we will represent a qbit also using a column vector.
-But unlike deterministic or probabilistic states, the qunatum state vector can have a complex number entries also.
+But unlike deterministic or probabilistic states, the qunatum state vector can have a complex number entries.
 (Note that since we allow complex numbers in the quantum state vector, it can also have negative real number in the entries.
 This won't be problem because of the way we compute the probability associated with the quantum state vector using absolute values).

 * Just making this small change in the state vector is enough to bring us from a classical world to a quantum world.
-In the following way we can reresent a state of the any quantum system in general.
+In general the following way can be used reresent a state of any quantum system.

 $$
 \begin{equation}\tag{Ex-1}